projectsbyif/data-permissions-catalogue/_patterns/pseudo-anonymous-data.md

     url: https://evoting.bismark.se/verifiable-electronic-voting/
 ---

-Labelling data in a way that it can’t be traced back to a specific person.
-Rather than using a name, a random unique identifier is used.
+Labelling data in such a way that is hard to traced back to a specific person – rather than using a name, a random unique identifier is used.

 If data needs to be re-identified, the random identifier can be cross-referenced with data held elsewhere.